Praxis Core, Praxis II, & Massachusetts Tests for Education Licensure Tests

 - Required Core passing scores are: Reading = 156 , Mathematics = 150, Writing = 162, or combined Score of 468.

 - Required passing scores for Praxis I are: Reading = 176 , Mathematics = 173, Writing = 173, or combined Score of 522.
-Note that the Praxis 1 is no longer offered after July 2014.
+Note that the Praxis 1 is no longer offered after August 2014.
+Students are urged to take the Praxis Core, since scores from the Praxis 1 and Praxis Core cannot be combined.

 - Students should plan to take the Praxis Core before the end of first semester of sophomore year.